SNEWS2/snewpy/doc/paper.md

 # Acknowledgements

 This work was supported at NC State by U.S. Department of Energy grant DE-FG02-02ER41216.
 The University of Rochester group acknowledges support from the U.S. National Science Foundation under award number 1914426.
+This work was supported at Stockholm University by the Swedish Research Council (Project No. 2020-00452).

 # References